jeanvirieux/TOMOTV_PL/README.md

 # File fsrc

-Source information: the file is a binary file fsrc with an equal length of 32 octets
+%Source information: the file is a binary file fsrc with an equal length of 32 octets
 ==============
 Utilities are provided a2fsrc and fsrc2a for performing conversion from ascii to binary and from binary to ascii.